 Deformation bands showed an increased internal porosity compared to the surrounding microstructure (Fig. 7).
 The abundant intra- and intergranular fractures, the delamination of clay aggregates creating saddle reef pore structures, and the strained and collapsed fossil fragments within these dilated zones created space required for the particle movement and led to a locally increased porosity.
 Porosity values based on SE2-image segmentation of different subareas were 4 to 5 times higher inside these deformation bands compared to the intact rock (Fig. 8).
 The pore size distribution showed a higher amount of smaller pores in the undeformed zone and a higher amount of larger pores within the deformed zone.
 We note here that the estimated porosity may be underestimated due to the resolution of our SEM-images.
 However, Houben et al., 2014 showed that porosity upscaling from a power-law distribution function of pore sizes yields porosity values, which are in the range of values determined by e.g. water loss porosity measurements.
-Our porosity estimations outside of the deformation bands were similar to porosity measurements on undeformed OPA from the shaly facies of MT-URL (Houben et al., 2014) and verify the approach.
-On the other hand, the porosity may be overestimated as a large portion of strain will be recovered after unloading of the sample.
+Our estimations on visible porosity outside of the deformation bands were similar to undeformed OPA from the shaly facies of MT-URL (Houben et al., 2014) and verify the approach.
+On the other hand, the porosity, especially that of the more cohesionless deformed zones, may be overestimated as a large portion of strain will be recovered after unloading of the sample.
 We assume that unloading elasticity is equal in and outside deformation zones and, hence, the ratio of porosity within and outside the deformation bands remains constant.
-Nevertheless, even a qualitative analysis demonstrates that the deformation bands formed a local increase of porosity
+Nevertheless, even a qualitative analysis demonstrates that the deformation bands formed a local increase of porosity.

 4.2 Damage accumulation during compressive loading

 The mechanical bulk deformation of OPA was governed by a combination of two processes: Elastic and irreversible inelastic deformation.
-Elastic deformation was expressed by homogeneous solid component and pore compression.
-Plastic deformation was governed by damage accumulation in form of localized strains along distinct surfaces or inside grains, but also by homogeneous matrix bulk compaction (Allirot et al., 1977).
+Elastic deformation was likely expressed by homogeneous solid component and pore compression.
+From our SEM investigations, plastic deformation was governed by damage accumulation in form of localized strains along distinct surfaces or inside grains, but also by homogeneous matrix bulk compaction (cf. Allirot et al., 1977).
 Both deformations types occurred simultaneously during the deformation in triaxial compression.
-Besides the fact that elastic strains were mostly recovered after unloading, bulk compression in clay-rich rocks is associated to clay matrix compaction and pore collapse (Schuck et al., 2020).
+Besides the fact that elastic strains were mostly recovered after unloading (add references for elastic strain recovery by triaxial tests), bulk compression in clay-rich rocks is associated to clay matrix compaction and pore collapse (Schuck et al., 2020).
 However, matrix compaction remained difficult to image as a large portion of pores in the clay matrix has a size at the nanometre scale (Houben et al., 2014; Hemes et al., 2016; Klaver et al., 2015), which cannot be resolved using a SEM.
 For the case of localized plastic deformation, the microstructural analysis showed a local damage accumulation in form of i) µm-thin micro-cracks with a strong preferred orientation of approximately 40° towards the maximum principle stress σ1 (Fig. 3) and ii) wider deformation bands with increased porosity.
 The formation of loading-parallel, dilatant micro-cracks as response to axial compression is a well-known for brittle-deforming, hard rocks (e.g. Bieniawski, 1967; Scholz, 1968; Tapponier and Brace, 1976).
 Similarly, micro-cracking during compressive deformation has also been demonstrated for OPA by micro-acoustic emission (Amann et al., 2012) as well as P- and S- wave velocity measurements (Popp and Salzer, 2007) and showed crack initiation long before stress peak.
 Corkum and Martin (2007) discussed uniaxial and triaxial test on OPA and presented similar results.
 They associated the opening of micro-cracks to damage by the breaking of diagenetic bonds in tensile failure, which ultimately leads to a degradation in stiffness and strength.